Grades in The Graduate School are as follows:

 To be reinstated in The Graduate School, notify the Academic Associate Dean of the Graduate School in writing of your intention to return one month prior to the start of classes.

 Students are expected to attend all seminar sessions.
 However, circumstances may necessitate the occasional absence.
 It is the student’s responsibility to contact the professor in advance if a class will be missed.

 - All absences require that the student notify the professor.

 - More than one absence requires the permission of the professor.

 - More than two absences in the summer semester or three absences in the spring and fall semesters may jeopardize a student's ability to receive credit for the course.
 In such instances, consult with the GLS director as well as with the professor.

-For information on this, see The Graduate School policy on transfer of credits.
+For information on this, see The Graduate School Bulletin.